Chad-Mowbray/DockerIntro/README.md

 ## Challenge

+#### Part I: Dockerized Color Server
 For today's challenge we are going to create our own API using Docker.
+This kind of thing might come in handy when you are developing an application.

-You already have the API built for you.
-It is a simple Express server that returns a JSON object of colors.
+You already have the JSON object built for you (colors.json).
+Create a simple server whose only job is to return that JSON object.
+Use whatever means you like.

+Once you have your server working, you will need to build it into a docker image.

-Create a Docker file that copies the server into your image, then run the container.
+Create a Docker file that starts by pulling an appropriate base image (think about what you need, then look on hub.docker.com for something that works), and then copies the server into your image.
+Finally, run the container.

 Can you get the JSON?
-You will need to take a look at the Docker docs to find out how to map the container's internal port to an external port accessable on your local machine.
+You might need to take a look at the Docker docs to find out how to map the container's internal port to an external port accessable on your local machine.

 /// Answer docker build -t colors-api .
            docker run -p 8888:7777 -d colors-api:latest